ctrl-alt-del/devenv/ubuntu/ubuntu_customization.md

 Two finger scrolling is disabled by default.
 Depending on the version of your touch pad, you can enable two finger scroll either though:
 1. `settings` -> `mouse` -> `touchpad` -> `enable two finger scroll`
 2. open terminal and type in `synclient VertTwoFingerScroll=1`

+If your touch pad still has no response to two-finger touch after executing either action in above, your touch pad may be one of those older version touch pad.
+To enable two finger scrolling on those device, you need to open terminal and execute the second action listed in above and then also type in `synclient EmulateTwoFingerMinZ=4`.